storj/docs/app/(docs)/object-mount/linux/installation/mac/page.md

 {% tab label="OrbStack" %}
 ## OrbStack

-Usage of Object Mount on [OrbStack for Mac](https://orbstack.dev/) containers works without any additonal set up required.
+Usage of Object Mount on [OrbStack for Mac](https://orbstack.dev/) containers works without any additional set up required.

 OrbStack does not currently work with the  native/host ``cuno-mac`` utility.
 {% /tab %}